OverlordAkise/website-sources/luctus_wiki/docs/security/1_what_is_security.md

 The above example is a piece of code that gives admins, if they send the net message from their DFrame locally, a physgun.
 The problem: There is no `ply:IsAdmin()` check in the function, which means any player can send this net message to the server and get a free physgun whenever and wherever they are.

+## What is cheating?

+Cheating is basically defined as "giving yourself an advantage over others".

+In Gmod most people see cheats as:

+ - Aimbot, automatically and perfectly aiming at your targets
+ - Wallhack, being able to see others through walls
+ - Movement, like bunnyhopping and gaining incredible amounts of speed

+These cheats are not the same as exploits in the eyes of many.
+Every FPS (first person shooter) game can have aimbot cheats, but not every game has exploit menus.
+These cheats are also easier to write, execute and use than different exploits that need to first be found and then tested.

+In comparison to exploits or backdoors these cheats can be used on any server and any gamemode, as they use the game itself and not a specific gamemode or addon.

 ## Non-important Security